-We understand that when you want bluegrass, you want the traditional sound and that’s what we are offering you.
-It is not to say that we are closed minded-on the contrary.
+We are offering you the traditional sound of bluegrass, in all its incredible complexity and beauty.
 Our goal is to teach you how to use Mr. Bill’s style so that you can express your own ideas and carry it forward to future generations of players.

 Life is good.